Wintery Weekend in The Pas

 Torchlight Parade

-The big opening event is the Torchlight parade that starts in the centre of town.
-Groups within the community get together and put together their costumes and floats and start the ride through town meandering their way to the edge of the Saskatchewan River.
-Kids line up on the streets to collect candy as the floats pass by working their way to the big finale, a massive bonfire (in fact, there were 2 bonfire towers side by side) along with complimentary hot dogs and hot chocolate to warm the body and the soul.
-It was a spectacular opening to the festival and you could sense the excitement in the air.
+The Trappers' Festival main opening event is the Torchlight Parade, which begins in the centre of town.
+Groups within the community get together and put forth costumes and floats and start the ride through town, whilst meandering their way to the edge of the Saskatchewan River.
+Kids line up on the streets to collect candy as the floats pass by working their way to the big finale and you'll discover a massive bonfire along with complimentary hot dogs and hot chocolate to warm up with.

 World Championship Dog Sled Race

-You read that right.
-The WORLD CHAMPIONSHIP of dog sled racing takes place on Halcrow Lake in The Pas.
-It’s one of the highlights of the Trappers’ Fest and brings teams from all over Canada, the USA and some years from places as far away as Germany and England!
-Teams of 10 dogs and one musher line up for the start of the race that takes them through snowy terrain some 35 miles (56kms) roundtrip.
-And they do it again the next day.
-And then again the next.
-At the end of the 3-day race, the team with the fastest combined time is crowned the winner.
+Did you know that the World Championship Dog Sled Race takes place right here in Manitoba?
+That's right!
+Taking place on Halcrow Lake in The Pas, this prestigious race is one of the highlights of Trappers’ Fest and brings teams from all over Canada, the USA and places as far away as Germany and England.
+Teams of ten dogs and 1 musher line up for the start of the race that takes them through snowy terrain approximately thirty five miles (56kms) roundtrip.
+At the end of the 3-day race, the team with the fastest combined time is crowned the winner, taking home the feet of endurance with passion and pride.

 King & Queen Trapper Competition

-Now this is where the fun really starts.
-The King and Queen Trapper events have been a show-stopper since the early days.
-Men and women volunteer to compete in a variety of competitions that pit them against one another to show off their skill in things that would have been daily life activities for Trappers back in the day.
-From crazy feats of strength like the log throw, pole climb, flour packing and wood saw to more sedate (though no less integral to the Trapper lifestyle) tea boiling, trap setting and frying pan bannock making.
-Events take place throughout the Festival and at the end, there are two victors who stand tall among the others: King Trapper and Queen Trapper.
-It's a title worthy of pride and reputation in The Pas.
-And for spectators, it makes for very entertaining days!
-Most of the events (though not all, so check your programs) take place at Fort Whoop-It Up in the centre of town.
+The King and Queen Trapper Competition has been a timeless tradition for many years, being a sheer show-stopper since the early days.
+Men and women volunteer to compete in a variety of competitions to show off a display of skills that would have been representative of daily life for Trappers back in the day.
+From crazy feats of strength such as log throwing, pole climbing, flour packing and wood sawing to more sedate actions such as tea boiling, trap setting and frying pan bannock making.
+Events take place throughout the Festival and in the end there are two victors who stand tall among the others: King Trapper and Queen Trapper; a title worthy of pride and reputation in The Pas.
+For spectators, it makes for very entertaining days!

 The Sam Waller Museum

 Starting out as a little Northern Museum where Sam Waller, a former teacher, lived and housed his unique and eclectic collectibles, today, the Sam Waller Museum is a step back in time to not only the bizarre (think dressed fleas and two-headed calves) but also a recording of the history of The Pas and the surrounding region.
-There is something for everybody here and you don't want to miss a visit.
-The building was formerly the courthouse and there are still jail cells in the basement where you can go inside and see for yourself why you always want to stay on the right side of the law!
+With something for everyone, you don't want to miss a visit.
+Formerly the courthouse, this building still houses jail cells in the basement where you can go inside and see for yourself why you always want to stay on the right side of the law!

 Cree Panels at Christ Church